 As a postdoctoral researcher with the John Muir Institute for the Environment at UC Davis, I worked in collaboration with Malcolm North and others from the US Forest Service Pacific Southwest Research Station.
 Past and ongoing research projects include:

 1) Evaluating methods for inferring past fire regimes.

 2) Effects of different fuel treatment strategies on potential fire behavior and wildlife habitat in the Lake Tahoe basin.

-3) Effects of salvage logging on understory vegetation on the Rim Fire.
+3) Effects of salvage logging on understory vegetation on the Rim Fire and King Fire.

 4) Modeling the recent drought-related forest mortality in California as a function of long-term climatic water deficit and forest stand structure.

 resilience and vegetation change in dry mixed conifer forests

 As part of my dissertation research in the UC Davis Graduate Group in Ecology, I partnered with the US Forest Service to better understand the ecological consequences of fuel reduction treatments that subsequently burn in wildfire.
 By installing permanent plots in twelve different fuel treatments across California after they had been partially burned by wildfires, we showed that the direction and magnitude of fuel treatment effects, compared to untreated forests, is strongly contingent on whether the forest is burned in a wildfire or not.
 Without wildfire, treated forests saw reductions in standing biomass and fine fuels relative to untreated forests, but 2 years after wildfire, treated forests retained more live biomass, greater litter cover, and fewer shrub seedlings relative to untreated forest.
 These effects are driven by a strong reduction of fire severity in stands with fuel treatments.
 Treated forests experienced less overall structural change than untreated forests after wildfire, suggesting they are more resilient to disturbance in the short term.